coinpal-io/plug_wix/README.md

 Proceed to Checkout.

-Select Pay Crypto With Coinpal Method.
+Select Pay Crypto With CoinPal Method.

 Click the "Place Order & Pay" button.